Nemanja Šarović: First and second assembly terms (2004–2008)

-Third assembly term (2009–12)
+Third assembly term (2008–2012)

-Šarović was given the tenth position on the Radical Party's list for the 2008 parliamentary election, in which the party won seventy-eight seats.
-He also appeared on the SRS lists for Belgrade and Stari Grad in the concurrent local elections.
-The overall election results were inconclusive at both the republic and city levels, and the Radicals subsequently held negotiations with the Democratic Party of Serbia (DSS) and the SPS toward forming coalition governments. Šarović was a SRS negotiator for a new city government in Belgrade, and it was rumoured that he would have become city manager had the talks been successful.
-Ultimately, they were not; the Socialists chose instead to form coalitions at both the republic and city levels with the For a European Serbia (ZES) alliance led by the DS.
-The Radicals remained in opposition, and Šarović did not initially take an assembly mandate at any level of government.

-In July 2008, Šarović led a protest march in Belgrade's Vozdovac municipality against the arrest of former Bosnian Serb political leader Radovan Karadžić.
+Šarović was tenth on the SRS list in the 2008 parliamentary election, in which the party won 78 seats, and also ran in the concurrent local elections in Belgrade and Stari Grad.
+After inconclusive results, the Radicals negotiated with the Democratic Party of Serbia (DSS) and the SPS to form governments at the republic and city levels. Šarović was an SRS negotiator in Belgrade, and was rumoured to be in line for the post of city manager.
+The Socialists instead formed coalitions with the DS-led For a European Serbia alliance at both levels, and Šarović did not initially take up a mandate.
+In July 2008, he led a protest march in Belgrade's Voždovac municipality against the arrest of former Bosnian Serb leader Radovan Karadžić.

-The Radical Party experienced a serious split in late 2008, with several members joining the more moderate Serbian Progressive Party (SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić. Šarović remained with the Radicals and was a vocal critic of the new party.
-He was given a mandate in the Belgrade city assembly on 16 September 2008 and replaced Vučić as the leader of the SRS assembly group.
-He also ran to become Vučić's successor as the Radical Party's secretary-general but was defeated by Elena Božić Talijan.

-He returned to the national assembly on 28 December 2009, following Božić Talijan's resignation from parliament.
-In his third term, he served on the assembly committee for Kosovo and Metohija and was part of Serbia's delegation to the Inter-Parliamentary Union assembly.
+When the SRS split in late 2008 and several members founded the more moderate Serbian Progressive Party under Tomislav Nikolić and Aleksandar Vučić, Šarović stayed with the Radicals and became a vocal critic of the new party.
+On 16 September 2008, he took a seat in the Belgrade city assembly and replaced Vučić as leader of the SRS group there.
+He also ran to succeed Vučić as party secretary-general, but lost to Elena Božić Talijan.
+He returned to the National Assembly on 28 December 2009, replacing Božić Talijan after her resignation.
+In this term, he sat on the committee for Kosovo and Metohija and was a member of Serbia's delegation to the Inter-Parliamentary Union assembly.

-Following the arrest of former Bosnian Serb military leader Ratko Mladić in 2011, Šarović described the victims of the 1995 Srebrenica massacre as "casualties of war" and that said he believed in Mladić's innocence against charges of war crimes.
-He was quoted as saying, "Those who died in Srebrenica were only those who did not lower their weapons and continued to fight.
+After the arrest of former Bosnian Serb military commander Ratko Mladić in 2011, Šarović described the victims of the Srebrenica massacre as "casualties of war" and said he believed Mladić was innocent of war crimes, stating: "Those who died in Srebrenica were only those who did not lower their weapons and continued to fight.
 War is war and these things happen."
-During this period, Šarović also served as an adviser to Radical Party leader Vojislav Šešelj, who was then himself facing war crimes charges at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague, Netherlands.
-On one occasion, the tribunal forbade Šešelj from meeting with Šarović on the grounds that Šešelj was using such meetings to illicitly send out political directives.
+He also served as an adviser to Šešelj, who was then on trial at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.
+On one occasion, the tribunal barred Šešelj from meeting Šarović, on the grounds that he was using such meetings to send out political directives.